-Many of the previous year's recommendations have not been implemented i.e., Logistic, Assets and Contract Management and measuring of the Suppliers/Contractors performance.
+Many of the previous year's recommendations have not been fully implemented i.e. Logistic, Assets and Contract Management.

 Currently the supply chain functions are fragmented through the various departments and not all officials are conversant with the latest legislation and directives of National Treasury.